 Diak has set the cost of bachelor’s level programmes at €4,000 and the cost of master’s level programmes at €6,000 per year.
-A scholarship scheme is also under development.

 The fee will not be charged from persons who are equated with EU area citizens or their family members.
 The exemption will also apply to those who have an EU blue card stated in the Aliens Act, a continuous or permanent residence permit or a long-term resident’s EC residence permit.